ps258/tyk-sandbox/README.md

       REPOSITORY    TAG       IMAGE ID       CREATED      SIZE
       tyk-sandbox   3.1.2-1   d78b2ca8c4a2   2 days ago   974MB

-Create a sanbdox from that image to begin testing/debugging This sandbox is ready to connect to via a web browser within seconds
+Create a sandbox from that image to begin testing/debugging This sandbox is ready to connect to via a web browser within seconds

       % ./sbctl create -v 3.1.2-1 -t myticket_number